Crispioso/slash-data/README.md

-# slash-data
+# slash data
-Slash data is chrome extension for beta.ons.gov.uk that toggles between the webpage and the underlying JSON data.
+'slash data' is a chrome extension for beta.ons.gov.uk that toggles between the webpage and the underlying JSON data.

 ## Installing
 1. Obviously, you first have to be using Chrome browser!